munshkr/tidal-meetup-5-vortex/content.md

 # Topics

 1. New features
-2. New functions
+2. Other changes
-3. Other changes
+3. Mini-notation
-4. Mini-notation
+4. Challenges
-5. Challenges
+5. Ideas
 6. Next steps

 ---